tldr-pages/tldr/pages/linux/dmesg.md

 # dmesg

-> Write the kernel messages in Linux and other Unix-like operating systems to standard output.
+> Write the kernel messages to standard output.

+- Show kernel messages:

+`dmesg`

 - Show how much physical memory is available on this system: